 By default SimplyFile saves a copy of the original message in the Deleted Items folder, so you can always recover it if you need it.
 You can control this behavior using Make Backup Of Converted Messages In Deleted Items.

-The SimplyFile Drop Down Menu is the last command on the SimplyFile Ribbon or Toolbar.
-It is labeled More in Outlook 2010 and SimplyFile in Outlook 2007 or older.
+The SimplyFile Drop Down Menu is the last command in the SimplyFile Ribbon section.
+It is labeled

 Click on that menu to see additional SimplyFile commands.
 All commands listed below are located there.

-Use this menu to access the commands which you might have hidden from the toolbar to save space.
+Use this menu to access the commands which you might have hidden to save space.

 Opens the Train SimplyFile Window, which you can use to quickly bring SimplyFile up to speed on your Outlook folder hierarchy.